-Moving from Traditional Virtual Training to a Collaborative Learning Experience
+Going From Virtual Training to Collaborative Learning

 COVID-19 has accelerated the move from traditional classroom-based sales training to virtual training.
 Participants' experience with virtual has been mixed.
 The unfortunate and inconvenient truth is that virtual sales training has struggled for years to produce the desired outcomes and return on investment that many programs promise.
 Challenges include lack of participant engagement, poor retention of concepts, and failure to create lasting behavior change in the real world.

 According to recent research by Training Industry, the most successful and satisfying training programs are the ones that match the personal learning styles of the participants.